-Keep those photos and questions coming in to: AskJoeB@gmail.com, and receive a video critique.
+Keep sending me your photos and questions to: AskJoeB@gmail.com, and I’ll create a video critique of your image.